madipta/ngAnu/README.md

-# nganu
+# ngAnu - ngTail

-Angular + TailwindCSS sample application inspired by tailblocks
+Angular + TailwindCSS sample application

 ## How to run